Xapier14/action-api/README.md

    > The Google Cloud Project ID is required, not the project name.
    > If you are using MongoDB Atlas, just paste the connection string from your dashboard and append '/action-api' to specify the database.
    > If you do not have an Azure subscription to use Azure Blob Storage or have not installed Azurite (Azure emulator), leave the field blank to fallback to local storage.
 (Not recommended for production, files will be deleted when the container is removed.)
+   > A valid license is required to use this software.

 1. Run the image with the env file.